denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 Note: Such type converting procedure would be successful because the **MemorySegment** class implements the [Addressable interface](https://download.java.net/java/early_access/jdk19/docs/api/java.base/java/lang/foreign/Addressable.html).

 The key takeaway is that the JVM is leveraging the **FunctionDescriptor** return value and the argument layouts to create a method type.
-The argument types, order, quantity validation will be enforced by the JVM during the call of a native function because the components of a descriptor like a return value type and the argument layouts form a method type:
+The argument types, order, and quantity validation will be enforced by the JVM during the call of a native function because the components of a descriptor like a return value type and the argument layouts form a method type:
 ```java
 var emptyDescriptor = FunctionDescriptor.of(JAVA_INT);